 Stay Away Low HOA Fees

 Fees aren’t fun, but they are necessary.
-Skimping on maintenance is only avoiding problems, which will spawn into bigger problems down the road.
+Skimping on maintenance is only avoiding problems, which will spawn bigger problems down the road.
 When considering HOAs, make certain not to focus too much on cutting costs — or you could pay the price.

 All things considered, low HOA fees are an association’s enemy.
 Keeping fees low may seem like a good idea at first, but the decision will certainly backfire on the association.
 HOA fees should see marginal increases each year.
 If they do not, then the HOA is likely not planning adequately for future expenses.